Yogi Bhajan, the Founder of 3HO

 His teachings to men are still alive, with people around the world sharing his teachings, experiencing its benefits and transforming the concept of masculinity.

 In July 1969, 3HO was incorporated in California.
 His service expanded the teachings of the science of Humanology, Kundalini Yoga and meditation and selfless service.
-This allowed the creation of multiple yoga centers, conferences and ashrams around the world.
+This led to the creation of hundreds of yoga centers and ashrams in dozens of countries around the world.

-More than 30 countries have 3HO teachings established as teaching centers.
-This bring a new awareness to people all over the world.
+3HO teachings established as teaching centers, which bring a new awareness to people all over the world.

 In 1994, 3HO became a member of the United Nations as an NGO (Non-Governmental-Organization) in Consultative Status (Roster) with the Economic and Social Council, representing women’s issues, promoting human rights and providing education in alternative systems of medicine.